smnbbrv/ngx-grpc/README.md

 You can add global interceptors to all gRPC calls like Angular's built-in `HttpClient` interceptors.

+The important differences

-The important difference is that unlike `HttpClient` interceptors `GrpcInterceptor`s need to work with event streams; there are no errors thrown.
+- unlike `HttpClient` interceptors `GrpcInterceptor`s need to work with event streams; there are no errors thrown.
 Instead you should listen to the `GrpcStatusEvent` and decide whether it is an error or not.
-Please keep this in mind.
+Please keep this in mind
+- the incoming data can be a message or a stream of messages (in case of client streaming)

 As an example see `GrpcLoggerInterceptor` [in the core package](packages/core/src/lib/grpc-logger-interceptor.ts).